sillyhatday/G920-shifter-stand-alone/README.md

 # G920-shifter-stand-alone - 13/05/2020
 Logitech G920 shifter to work as it's own USB device

 One of the problems that seems to keep showing up with peoples G920 shifter, is that it shifts into the wrong gears.
-This will help to set up the shifter, to change the calibration of it.
+This will help to set up the shifter to change the calibration.

 Before doing this, be sure to strip down the shifter to spray some cleaning fluid into the potentiometers.
 This helps a lot, but might not be the final solution.